SelenaChen123/MinecraftServerSetup/create-server.md

 # Create Server
-Steps to create a Minecraft server in Oracle Cloud: https://jangro.com/2024/05/31/how-set-up-a-free-vanilla-minecraft-server-in-2024/
+Steps to create a Minecraft server in Oracle Cloud

 ## 1. Create an Oracle Cloud Instance